klaytn/klaytn-docs/docs/toolkit/klaytn-ide.md

 ### Compile <a id="compile"></a>

-If you finished your code, use Compile to check for any errors or warnings.
+If you finished writing your code, use Compile to check for any errors or warnings.
 It’s only after you compile the contract that you can deploy it.

 ![](img/klaytn-ide/7_ide_compiler.png)